Voting Resources for On-Campus Students

 - While the College usually offers rides to polling locations, given COVID-19 safety precautions these rides will not be offered on Election Day, Nov.
 3, 2020.

 - Swarthmore polling places are within easy walking distance from the College.
-The Get Out the Vote Committee is coordinating Election Day Guides — faculty and staff members — who will be available to walk with students to their respective polling places.
-More information will be available closer to Election Day.
+The Get Out the Vote Committee has coordinated Election Day Guides — faculty and staff members — who are available to walk with students to their respective polling places.
+If you want a guide to walk with you to your polling place, or have any questions on Election Day, stop by Rose Garden Circle between 8 a.m. and 8 p.m.

 - You must show ID if you are voting for the first time at your designated polling place; the Committee recommends using your Swarthmore College ID or your signed voter registration card, which you will receive in the mail.
 Even if you have voted before, we recommend bringing your College ID in case of any confusion at the polls.
 Do not use an out-of-state driver's license as a voter ID.